Conformal geometry: Higher dimensions

-In two dimensions, the group of conformal automorphisms of a space can be quite large (as in the case of Lorentzian signature) or variable (as with the case of Euclidean signature).
-The comparative lack of rigidity of the two-dimensional case with that of higher dimensions owes to the analytical fact that the asymptotic developments of the infinitesimal automorphisms of the structure are relatively unconstrained.
-In Lorentzian signature, the freedom is in a pair of real valued functions.
-In Euclidean, the freedom is in a single holomorphic function.
+In two dimensions, the group of conformal automorphisms of a space can be quite large (as in the case of Lorentzian quadratic form) or variable (as with the case of definite (Euclidean) quadratic form).
+The comparative lack of rigidity of the two-dimensional case compared to that of higher dimensions derives from the analytical fact that the asymptotic developments of the infinitesimal automorphisms of the structure are relatively unconstrained.
+With a Lorentzian quadratic form, the freedom is in a pair of real-valued functions.
+With a definite quadratic form, the freedom is in a single holomorphic function.

 In the case of higher dimensions, the asymptotic developments of infinitesimal symmetries are at most quadratic polynomials.
 In particular, they form a finite-dimensional Lie algebra.
 The pointwise infinitesimal conformal symmetries of a manifold can be integrated precisely when the manifold is a certain model conformally flat space (up to taking universal covers and discrete group quotients).

 The general theory of conformal geometry is similar, although with some differences, in the cases of Euclidean and pseudo-Euclidean signature.
 In either case, there are a number of ways of introducing the model space of conformally flat geometry.
 Unless otherwise clear from the context, this article treats the case of Euclidean conformal geometry with the understanding that it also applies, mutatis mutandis, to the pseudo-Euclidean situation.

-The inversive model
+Inversive model

 The inversive model of conformal geometry consists of the group of local transformations on the Euclidean space En generated by inversion in spheres.
 By Liouville's theorem, any angle-preserving local (conformal) transformation is of this form.
 From this perspective, the transformation properties of flat conformal space are those of inversive geometry.